Myth: Effective Marketing Lets Potential Clients Know How Great You Are

 2. Is your proposal right for them?

-Several years ago, before I had enough experience and gray hair to go to potential client meetings on my own, I made contact with an insurance company who was interested in our firm doing their work.
-So I set up the meeting that the managing partner and I were to attend.
+Here’s a story that a young lawyer shared with me about an experience she had: Before this lawyer had enough experience and gray hair to go to potential client meetings on her own, she made contact with an insurance company who was interested in her firm doing their work.
+So she set up the meeting that the managing partner and she were to attend.
 By the day of the meeting, a couple more lawyers had tagged along.
 (If you don’t know this yet, here’s some news: when there’s the scent of new business in the air, lawyers latch onto their business partners like ticks to a hunting dog.)

-One of the partners had it in his head to talk about one particular line of business the potential new client wrote, and how experienced we were in handling it.
+One of the partners had it in his head to talk about one particular line of business the potential new client wrote, and how experienced their firm was in handling it.
 The client wasn’t interested in talking about that.
 They wanted to talk about bigger picture items.
 Yet the partner would not be dissuaded.
 At every turn of the meeting, he brought the conversation back to what he had come their to say.

-The rest of us in attendance were horrified.
+The rest of the lawyers in attendance were horrified.
 But the offending partner was oblivious.
 And short of handing him a note bearing some very direct message, there seemed no way to derail the train.
 So on it went.

 For you to answer a potential client’s question as to whether your proposal is right for their needs, you must actively listen to discern their needs.
 This may require you to disregard any presuppositions you brought with you to the meeting.
 Otherwise, you will be answering the wrong question.